Fredonia representatives tour, explore collaboration with Athenex

 Members of the university tour contingent also included Vice President for Finance and Administration Michael Metzger, Department of Biology Chair and Professor Ted Lee, Department of Chemistry and Biochemistry Chair and Professor Matthew Fountain, Associate Professor of Management Susan McNamara and Denise Szalkowski, assistant to the president.

-Also attending the tour were Fredonia College Council Chair Frank Pagano and former council member Rick Johnson.
+Also attending the tour were Fredonia College Council Chair Frank Pagano and former Fredonia College Foundation board member Rick Johnson.

 The tour, hosted by Teresa Bair, senior vice president, Administration and Legal Affairs at Athenex, was initiated by Ms. Szalkowski.